Video Conferencing Tips for an Engaging Online Course

 A hard lesson we’ve all had to learn is the need to adjust our course arrangement due to the change in delivery method.

 Some students are on slow internet connections or have older devices which often causes them to experience lagging or slowness when attending a live, remote class.
-Be sensitive to this by slowing down, asking for questions and allowing students time to catch up and interact with you.
+Be sensitive to this by slowing down, asking questions and allowing students time to catch up and interact with you.

 This was, and still is, difficult for me to remember, as I tend to speak fast in both face-to-face classes and live remote classes.
 I always need to remind myself to slow down to ensure no one gets left behind.

 Another tip: depending on the length of your live class, you may want to consider adding a short break.
-This could also be a point in the lecture where you either play a quick game to encourage interaction or simply allow your students to stretch, visit the restroom or time to breathe and refocus their mind on the lecture.
+This could also be a point in the lecture where you either play a quick game to encourage interaction or simply allow your students to stretch, visit the restroom or have time to breathe and refocus their mind on the lecture.

 Possibly the most valuable tip for a successful online or remote class is to be flexible.
 As I’ve stated, not all students have the same equipment or network availability as their classmates.
 Lectures should always be recorded and posted for viewing asynchronously.